Chicken Little (2005 film): Casting

 When originally envisioned as a female character, Holly Hunter provided the voice for the title character for eight months, until it was decided for Chicken Little to be a male.
 Michael J. Fox, Dave Foley, D.B.
 Sweeney, Ben Stiller, Matt Damon, Leonardo DiCaprio, Shia LaBeouf, Steve Martin, Jon Heder, Matthew Broderick, Jason Lee, Jack Black, Paul Walker, Robin Williams, James Marsden, Nathan Lane, Drake Bell, Josh Peck, Keanu Reeves and David Spade were all originally considered for the role.
 Against forty actors competing for the title role, Zach Braff auditioned.
 Dindal noted he "pitched his voice slightly to sound like a junior high kid.
 Right there, that was really unique — and then he had such great energy."

 In April 2002, Variety reported that Sean Hayes was to voice a character named the Ugly Duckling, but the character was rewritten into a female.
-Now conceived as Abby Mallard, Hunter, Jamie Donnelly, Jamie Lee Curtis, Sarah Jessica Parker, Jodie Foster, Laura Dern, Geena Davis, and Madonna were considered, but Joan Cusack won the role for her natural comedy.
-In December 2003, it was announced Braff and Cusack were cast, along with other cast members including Steve Zahn, Amy Sedaris, Don Knotts, Katie Finneran, and Garry Marshall.
+Now conceived as Abby Mallard, Jamie Donnelly, Jamie Lee Curtis, Sarah Jessica Parker, Jodie Foster, Laura Dern, Helen Hunt, Geena Davis, and Madonna were considered, but Joan Cusack (who had previously worked with Disney in Toy Story 2) won the role for her natural comedy.
+In December 2003, it was announced Braff and Cusack were cast, along with other cast members including Steve Zahn as Runt of the Litter, Dan Molina as Fish Out of Water, Amy Sedaris as Foxy Loxy, Don Knotts as Turkey Lurkey, Katie Finneran as Goosey Loosey, and Garry Marshall as Buck Cluck.

+Halfway through production, however, Finneran ultimately left the project and was replaced by Disney storyboard artist Mark Walton.

 Marshall was asked to provide a voice for Kingdom of the Sun, which was re-conceived into The Emperor's New Groove and directed by Dindal, but was removed from the project for being "too New York".
 When he was approached to provide the voice for Buck Cluck, Marshall claimed "I said I don't do voices.
 You want a chicken that talks like me, fine.
 So they hired me and they didn't fire me, and it was like a closure on animation.".
-Before Marshall was cast, James Earl Jones, Bill Murray, Martin Sheen, Dennis Hopper, James Woods, Dan Aykroyd and Willem Dafoe were previously considered for the role of Buck Cluck.
+Before Marshall was cast, James Earl Jones, Bill Murray, Stephen Colbert, Christian Slater, Martin Sheen, Peter Falk, Dennis Hopper, James Woods, Dan Aykroyd, Mick Jagger, and Willem Dafoe were previously considered for the role of Buck Cluck.

 Australian comedian Mark Mitchell was hired to dub the voice of Buck Cluck for the Australian release of the film, as a decision by Disney to get a national celebrity to publicize the film.

+Similarly, before Steve Zahn was cast as Runt of the Litter, Danny Cooksey, Jim Carrey, Jeff Bennett, Nicolas Cage, Brendan Fraser, Brad Garrett, and John Goodman were previously considered for the role.

+This also marked the final film appearance of Knotts during his lifetime.